Five dead, including three children, in murder-suicide at Sacramento church

 No one was transported off-site for medical care, indicating all five people were pronounced dead on the scene, according to officials.

+The mother of the children is not yet known to have been notified of the killing, though police said they would send a chaplain to deliver the news once she was located.

 Officers from the Sacramento Police Department, Sacramento County Sheriff’s Office, and California Highway Patrol are all on the scene of the shooting, which police say they are considering a “domestic violence” incident for the time being.
+A SWAT team is also present.

 Police were called to the scene Monday evening when a church employee heard shooting in the main sanctuary of the building.

-“They heard a shot, and then more shooting,” sheriff’s office spokesperson Rob Grassman told reporters.
+“They heard a shot, and then more shots,” sheriff’s office spokesperson Rob Grassman told reporters.

 Authorities will be on the scene, near Sacramento’s Arden Fair mall, through the night.